New South Wales federal redistribution

 As the Division of Mackellar needed to gain electors if it was to meet the numerical requirements of the Electoral Act, the Redistribution Committee proposed that the majority of the localities of North Curl Curl and of Dee Why, together with some small segments of Curl Curl should be located in the proposed Division of Mackellar.

-This proposed change would unite the majority of the locality of Dee Why in a single electoral division, establishing a strong and readily identifiable boundary along Curl Curl Lagoon and Greendale Creek.
+This proposed change would unite the majority of the locality of Dee Why in a single electorate, establishing a strong and readily identifiable boundary along Curl Curl Lagoon and Greendale Creek.

 Ideas in objections and comments on objections: Objections to the proposed redistribution and comments on objections advocated: